 Traveling South to Oirase Gorge

 Your visit to Hakkoda shouldn’t just end in the northern part of the Hakkoda Mountains.
-Further down south is where Aomori Prefecture’s most beautiful destination, Oirase Gorge, is located.
+Further south, Aomori Prefecture’s most beautiful destination, Oirase Gorge, is located.

-And before you reach there, there are a couple more breathtaking attractions that you might want to stop by.
+Before you reach there, there are a couple more breathtaking attractions that you might want to stop by as well.

-For more information, please refer to our Hakkoda Ropeway to Yakeyama, the Prelude to Oirase Gorge article!
+For more information, please refer to our Hakkoda-Towada Gold Line article!